ARM-software/acle/main/acle.md

 take particular care when combining the Advanced SIMD Intrinsics programming model with such programming models.

-For example, the GCC vector extensions permit initialising a variable using array syntax, as so
+For example, the GCC vector extensions permit initializing a variable using array syntax, as so

 ``` c